OBeeNya/Coursera_ML_Andrew_Ng/Week 6/Readme.md

 Brainstorming in advance is a good idea but you shouldn't fixate on one solely based on gut feeling.

 *Error analysis:*
+Recommended approach:
+- start with a simple, quick and dirty implementation and test it on CV;
+- plot learning curves to try and decide what is likely to help, avoiding premature optimization;
+- error analysis: manually examine examples that the algorithm made an error on and try spotting any systematic trend;
+- sometimes error analysis is not very easy or helpful to implement.
+Numerical evaluation can give the performance of an algo with and without a "technique" (more on this later).

+## **Handling Skewed Data**

+*Error metrics for skewed classes:*